function61/traefik-fn61/README.md

 traefik-fn61
 ============

-tl;dr: your Docker Swarm -based services are discovered and loadbalanced automatically.
+TL;DR: Docker Swarm -based services are discovered and loadbalanced automatically by Traefik.

+DISCLAIMER: This is only a sample configuration to produce an image for our needs - you cannot just directly use this and expect it to work for you.
+You need to at least replace the SSL certs and your own private key.

 [Traefik](https://traefik.io/) configured for needs of function61.com: